Nutrition for sporty teens

 1. Why is it important for sports people to eat well?

-- Achieve fitness and training targets.
+- Help you achieve your fitness and training goals

 2. Should I follow this advice at all times or just before a competition?

 You should follow this advice at all times to maintain good health and get the best possible results from your training.

 3. I don’t want to make big changes to my diet – what are the most important changes I should make?

 Choose one or two things to change in your diet at any one time e.g. improving your snack options or making sure that fluid intakes are adequate.
 Once you’ve got this right, move onto something else and before you know it you will have a healthy and varied diet.

 The Fuel Your Body leaflet is packed with information about what to eat and drink to perform best in your sport, stay healthy and feel great.

 4. What foods should I eat in order to build muscle?

 Protein is one nutrient needed for muscle growth, building and repair.
 Some excellent protein rich foods to include in the diet are lean red meat, soya and tofu, chicken, turkey, nuts, fish, pulses, eggs, yoghurt, low fat milk and cheese.

 It is a myth that you need protein supplements to build muscle mass.
 Protein intakes way above your needs will not result in further muscle growth.